 It is argued that free medical care can significantly reduce the healthcare cost of the country.
 People don’t have to pay consulting fees to the physicians on every visit.
 They are on the government’s payroll and will receive a fixed monthly salary.
 Moreover, free healthcare may also bring down the administrative cost as the government will be the only buyer of prescription drugs and medical equipment.
 Therefore, prices will remain regulated and there is no room for multiple vendors giving different quotes.

-A study conducted by the University of Massachusetts, as cited in Britannica, stated that a uniform healthcare system could reduce the nation’s cost by up to $1.8 trillion dollars over a period of ten years.
+A study conducted by the University of Massachusetts, as cited in Britannica, stated that a uniform healthcare system could reduce the nation’s costs by up to $1.8 trillion dollars over a period of ten years.

 When the citizens of a country are healthy, they will be more productive.
 Some advocates believe that free healthcare would positively impact the economy of a country.

-Savior of lives
+3. Savior of lives

-Not everyone can afford health insurance, nor do they have resources to pay for expensive medical treatments out of their own pocket.
+Not everyone can afford health insurance, nor do they have the resources to pay for expensive medical treatments out of their own pocket.
 This means that a lack of free healthcare consequently poses a threat to their lives.

 According to a study conducted by The Commonwealth Fund in 2014, the healthcare system of the US is not effective when compared with the ten other countries surveyed.
-Unavailability of medical care within people’s budget may have been one of the reasons for this outcome.
+Unavailability of medical care within people’s budgets may have been one of the reasons for this outcome.

-Disadvantage of free healthcare
+The disadvantage of free healthcare